The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

 Similarly to what we did before, we apply the Hubbard-Stratonovich transform, namely,

 From the equation of motion for the auxiliary fields $\sigma_K$, $\sigma_{K'}$, $\Delta_{KK'}$, and $\Delta_{K'K}$, we find

 and

 which are our four order parameters for the two-gap BCS model, where the index $0$ refers to the vacuum expectation value for each of them.
-Note that the expectation values of $\sigma^0_K$ describes the intra-flavor symmetry breaking while $\Delta^0_{KK'}$ defines the inter-flavor symmetry breaking phase.
+Note that the expectation values of $\sigma^0_K$ describes the intra-band symmetry breaking while $\Delta^0_{KK'}$ defines the inter-band symmetry breaking phase.

 Following the same steps as before, after we use the Hubbard-Stratonovich transformation in Eq.~(\ref{HB2G}), we find

 Note that Eq.~(\ref{2GBCS1}) is quadratic in the Nambu field, namely, $\Phi^\dagger_a=(\psi^*_{a,K,\uparrow} \,\, \psi_{a,K,\downarrow} \,\, \psi^*_{a,K',\uparrow} \,\, \psi_{a,K',\downarrow})$.